 Service Advisor Training and Education Program Information

 Explore degree programs that might lead to a career as a service advisor.
-See examples of the coursework that is offered in these programs and check the employment outlook data for those in similar occupations.
+See examples of coursework, and check out employment outlook data for those in similar occupations.

-Aspiring service advisors could gain valuable career knowledge through undergraduate degree programs in automotive management.
+Aspiring service advisors could gain valuable career knowledge through an undergraduate degree program in automotive management.
 Students at the associate's degree level learn the fundamentals of business management, automotive technology and marketing.
-Graduates may be prepared to begin their careers.
-Bachelor's-level programs focus largely on automotive repair and sales, and they might lead to mid-level positions.
+Graduates may be prepared for entry-level careers.
+Bachelor's-level programs focus largely on automotive repair and sales, and they could lead to mid-level positions.
 Many programs offer internships that allow students to gain experience.

 Associate's Degree in Automotive Management

 Students interested in becoming automotive service advisors might choose to pursue an associate's degree in automotive management.
 These 2-year programs help students build their automotive and business skills so they can assist customers in making informed decisions about service to their vehicles.
 An associate's degree in automotive management also can be beneficial for those students who want to start and manage their own service stations.